kennyxu256/pennywise/README.md

 - Optional: `Debit`/`Credit` columns (if amounts aren't signed)
 - Date format: MM/DD/YYYY or similar standard formats

-### 2. Upload Your Data
+### 2. Upload and Analyze

-- Navigate to the **Dashboard** tab
+- Navigate to the **Transaction Analyzer** tab
 - Click "Choose Files" and select your CSV file(s)
 - You can upload multiple files from different banks
 - Click "Analyze Spending" to process your transactions

+### 3. Check for Lifestyle Creep

+- Go to the **Lifestyle Creep Detector** tab
+- View your severity score (Low/Moderate/High)
+- See which categories are driving spending increases
+- Get specific recommendations to curb the creep

-### 3. Review Your Insights
+### 4. Review AI Insights

-**Dashboard**: View your spending breakdown by category with interactive charts

-**AI Insights**: Get personalized recommendations based on your spending patterns, including:
+Get personalized recommendations including:
 - Spending habit analysis
 - Savings opportunities
 - Behavioral patterns
 - Actionable next steps

-**Lifestyle Creep**: Discover if your spending has gradually increased over time with:
-- Severity assessment (Low/Moderate/High)
-- Specific categories driving the increase
-- Month-over-month trend analysis
+### 5. Set Your Budget

-**Budget**: Set up a simple budget using range selectors and compare against actual spending
+Use simple range selectors to set budget targets and compare against actual spending.

 ## Privacy & Security